RetroPie/RetroPie-Docs/docs/Runcommand.md

 <img src="https://user-images.githubusercontent.com/31816814/85049707-c1586900-b19d-11ea-98a9-35752f39108d.png" width="80%" title="Runcommand launch menu">

-If you select the first option, you can swap which emulator is used, if there is more than one emulator available for the System:
+The first two options control which emulator is used for the current system or ROM, if there is more than one emulator available:

 <img src="https://user-images.githubusercontent.com/31816814/85049729-c7e6e080-b19d-11ea-88ec-74d32981239d.png" width="80%" title="Choosing an Emulator">

-There are also varying options to change video settings, RetroArch configs for that system, etc.
+This preference is saved in `/opt/retropie/configs/all/emulators.cfg`

+The second two options select video modes for the current system or ROM.
+This preference is saved in `/opt/retropie/configs/all/videomodes.cfg`.

 ### Configuring Runcommand